ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/dbtriggers.md

 ## Import Triggers

-No we have removed the triggers in the database we need to import the triggers again with the correct username:
+No we have removed the triggers in the database we need to import the triggers again with the correct User and Host:

 ```bash
 ~]$ mysql DBNAME < /tmp/DBNAME_triggers_export.sql